Christopher Hussey (historian)

+Background

+Hussey was born in London, the son of William Clive Hussey and his wife, Mary Ann (née Herbert) Hussey.
+He was educated at Eton College and Christ Church, Oxford.
+During World War I, he was a first lieutenant with the Royal Field Artillery.

 Career

 His first major ventures both appeared in 1927.
 One was a collaboration with his mentor and predecessor at Country Life magazine, H. Avray Tipping, in Tipping's series In English Homes, Period IV, vol. 2, The Work of Sir John Vanbrugh and his School, 1699–1736 (1927).
 English garden history was an unexplored field when Hussey broke ground the same year with The Picturesque: Studies in a Point of View (1927; reprinted 1967), which was a pioneer in the history of taste that rediscovered from obscurity figures like Richard Payne Knight, "a Regency prophet of modernism" in Hussey's estimation.
 Later in Hussey's career, English Gardens and Landscapes 1700–1750 (1967), also covered fresh territory, as a complement to his Georgian volumes English Country Houses.